It freaks everyone out, but at some point or another, you’re going to be called to give an impromptu talk.

 - Numerous times at events, I’ve watched the previous speaker cover points I was going to make.
 At that moment I know I have to pivot, and I’m up next.
 Apparently, this doesn’t only happen to 12-year-olds.

 - A few years ago, I was at a conference when I learned the night before that the keynote couldn’t make it.
 I got asked to step in…in front of 3000 people.

-Years ago at our church, were in a video series with Andy Stanley and the video playback died.
+- Years ago at our church, we were in a video series with Andy Stanley and the video playback died.
 Just died.
 Right in the middle of the service.
 I’d heard the message at the previous service, but with literally 30 seconds’ notice, I got pushed onto the stage.
 The lights came up.
 I explained to the congregation that the video had died so I was up with zero prep, having heard the message once before.
 Then I proceeded to do the best I could to recite what I remembered from Andy’s message and improvised my own take.
 After the 40-minute message was over, people cheered.

 How do you carry yourself in moments like those?

 Look, I have a huge preference for writing messages months and weeks ahead of delivery, and highly recommend that.

-I outline an entire process for delivering amazing sermons and talks in my new course, The Art of Better Preaching.
+I outline an entire process for delivering amazing sermons and talks in my course, The Art of Preaching.
 So 99.9% of the time, go with that.

 But at some point, with zero prep, you’re going to be pushed onto a platform to speak.